PyPSA/atlite/paper/paper.md

 # Acknowledgements
 <!-- WHO EVER WANTS -->
 We thank all [contributors](https://github.com/PyPSA/atlite/graphs/contributors) which helped to develop `atlite`.
-The ongoing development of the package as well as this paper is realized in the frame of the EnergySysAI project funded by the German Federal Ministry for Education and Research.
+The ongoing development of the package as well as this paper is realized in the frame of the EnergySysAI project (grant nr.
+FKZ03EI1028A) funded by the German Federal Ministry for Education and Research.

 # References